peterlydiard/mini-synth/README.md

 # mini-synth

-Simple sound synthesiser using guizero and pygame (mixer)
+Simple sound synthesiser using Python with guizero and pygame (mixer)

 Other required modules: numpy, time

+Run program from main.py.

 ## Warning